ZhuoyiZhan/in-context_learning/README.md

 ## Overview
 problem addressed: in-context learning on function classes, the ability of transformer models to learn contextual information when processing linear functions

-characterizing the approach: Empirical Approache, train transformers from scrach and compare to thr optimal least square estimator, sparse linear functions, two-layer neural networks, and decision trees.
+Approach: Empirical Approach, train transformers from scratch and compare to the optimal least square estimator, sparse linear functions, two-layer neural networks, and decision trees.

 ## Introduction
 In-context learning refers to the ability of a model to condition on a prompt sequence consisting of in-context examples (input-output pairs corresponding to some task) along with a new query input, and generate the corresponding output (without the need to perform any parameter updates after the model is trained).